 The now infamous Tiger Temple in Thailand is a prime example of this.
 Despite years of documented proof of abuse and campaigns for it to be shut down by various animal rights charities and NGOs, it still hides behind a benign facade of conservation and protection.
 Thanks in part to a complete lack of education or understanding of the issues involved on the part of the tourists and travellers who visit, the temple is one of the most popular tourist draws in Thailand and brings in substantial tourist revenue not only to the temple itself but to the myriad of tour operators, guesthouses and other businesses that support it.
 No matter that the tigers are clearly abused and exploited, at least the visitors get a nice little Facebook profile picture of them cuddling a cub or sitting next to a full grown tiger.

 It isn’t just about the wildlife tourism industry though.
-Tourists, backpackers and travellers themselves play a huge part in ensuring that activities that exploit or abuse animals are stamped out, and the RIGHT tourism campaign has set out a list of dos and don’ts for being an animal friendly tourist.
+Tourists, backpackers and travellers themselves play a huge part in ensuring that activities that exploit or abuse animals are stamped out, and education is a key component of the campaign.

 The RIGHT tourism campaign aims to make tourists ask themselves if what they are doing is good for the animals involved, or are they actually doing more harm than good.
 It aims to make the general public think twice about their actions and make them realise that perhaps sitting on top of a brow beaten tiger for a photo opportunity or chasing down an animal in its ‘natural environment’ for a glimpse of them isn’t exactly the best thing for the animals involved.
 If the general public are aware of the facts about the treatment of animals for the wildlife tourism industry, then they can make fully informed and ethical choices about which businesses and organisations to support.